Last Updated: Jul 15, 2014 1:08 PM

 10 Commandments for Winning at Fantasy Football

 This is the ninth in a series of articles geared toward winning at fantasy football.
 To find more content on useful ways you can win your league, click here

 9th Commandment - Thou Shall NOT Draft a Kicker or Team Defense Too Early

-Do not select a Defense until later in the draft (6 or 7 rounds to go as a guideline), unless Defenses play a huge role in your league, and even then try and hold out until at least the 11th round (in a 18 round draft).
+Do not select a Defense until later in the draft (3 or 4 rounds to go as a guideline), unless Defenses play a huge role in your league, and even then try and hold out until at least the 11th round (in a 18 round draft).

 There is always one or two teams that feel the need to go out and get the best Defense.
 They think that the team with the best D from last year did great, and he's going to do that this year.
 The problem with that is predicting the top Defense can be harder than it looks.

 If you go back over the last decade only a few teams have consistently been great Fantasy Defenses.
 It's generally hard to repeat as the top fantasy D. SO we prefer to play the odds and NOT take a Defense early and instead look to get any 1 or 2 of our top 10 Defenses.
 Sometimes we follow this strategy and end up getting a D we want in nearly the last round.

 Looking back to last year; even the top Defenses were not THAT special.
 In a typical league scoring system there were a number of teams that were within 2 points a game of the #1 team.
 There is no viable reason to reach for a Defense.
 Our point is that you can still get plenty of value if you do your homework and go in with a handful of “Value” or “Sleeper” Defenses, and just make sure you get one of them.

 The fact is, I almost always pick up a solid D from the waiver wire each season that outperforms what everyone expects, so I refuse to overpay for a position I can easily improve from the waiver wire.